Starlink: MicroSat

 MicroSat-1a and MicroSat-1b were originally slated to be launched into 625 km circular orbits at approximately 86.4° inclination, and to include panchromatic video imager cameras to film images of Earth and the satellite.
-The two satellites, "MicroSat-1a" and "MicroSat-1b" were meant to be launched together as secondary payloads on one of the Iridium-NEXT flights, but they were instead used for ground-based tests.
+The two satellites, "MicroSat-1a" and "MicroSat-1b" were meant to be launched together as secondary payloads on one of the Iridium NEXT flights, but they were instead used for ground-based tests.

 Tintin

 At the time of the June 2015 announcement, SpaceX had stated plans to launch the first two demonstration satellites in 2016, but the target date was subsequently moved out to 2018.
 SpaceX began flight testing their satellite technologies in 2018 with the launch of two test satellites.
-The two identical satellites were called MicroSat-2a and MicroSat-2b during development but were renamed Tintin A and Tintin B upon orbital deployment on 22 February 2018.
-The satellites were launched by a Falcon 9 rocket, and they were piggy-pack payloads launching with the Paz satellite.
+The two identical satellites were called MicroSat-2a and MicroSat-2b during development but were renamed Tintin A and Tintin B upon orbital deployment on February 22, 2018.
+The satellites were launched by a Falcon 9 rocket, and they were piggy-back payloads launching with the Paz satellite.